capnp-js/plugin/README.md

 ========

 Yet another Capnproto implementation for Javascript.
-Dust templates provide a more literate codebase than C++ string manipulation.
+[Dust](https://github.com/linkedin/dustjs) templates provide a literate codebase.

 #CommonJS Modules
 I want to support AMD by browserify, hence the use of browser types instead of node stuff.